Landtag of Prussia: Free State of Prussia

 During the German Revolution of 1918–19 the new Prussian government of Majority Social Democrats (MSPD) and Independent Social Democrats (USPD) under Paul Hirsch had the bicameral legislature abolished.
 A constitutional convention (Preußische Landesversamlung) was elected on 26 January 1919, after the introduction of equal franchise for all men and women.
 After the failed Kapp Putsch of 1920, the assembly confirmed the first cabinet of Minister-president Otto Braun and finally adopted the new Prussian constitution on 30 November.
 The Preußischer Landtag was re-established as the parliament of the Free State of Prussia in 1921.
 The provinces were represented in the Prussian State Council, which succeeded the former Herrenhaus as a kind of upper house.
 The Cologne mayor Konrad Adenauer served as its president until 1933.

 A legislative period lasted for no longer than four years.
 The parliament could be dissolved early by joint resolution of the prime minister and the presidents of the Landtag and the State Council or by a plebiscite.
-In 1931 just such a referendum took place on the initiative of the "Stahlhelm" veterans' organization, with the support of the Nazi Party and the German Communist Party.
+In 1931 just such a referendum, intended to dissolve the Prussian Landtag, took place on the initiative of the "Stahlhelm" veterans' organization, with the support of the Nazi Party and the German Communist Party.
+The referendum failed.
 Landtag elections took place on 20 February 1921, 7 December 1924, 20 May 1928, 24 April 1932, and 5 March 1933.
 The last Prussian Landtag convened on 22 March 1933, and again on 18 May 1933 for the final time.
 A year after coming to power in Germany, the Nazi Party passed the "Law on the Reconstruction of the Reich," effective on 30 January 1934.
 Directed at replacing the German federal state with a unitary government, this law abolished the Prussian Landtag, along with all other provincial diets.